Missoni: Other activities

+The company launched its first perfume – manufactured by Charles of the Ritz and developed and distributed by Max Factor – in 1982, although the license is now held by Estée Lauder.

+In 2011, Target offered Missoni for Target, a limited-edition collection including home goods; accessories; and apparel for women, men, girls, and babies both in stores and online.

 In 2017, Missoni Baia, Missoni's first venture into residential real estate development, broke ground in the Edgewater neighborhood of Miami, Florida.
 The 249 unit complex will be completed by the end of 2022.

 In 2018, Missoni and Safilo entered into a five-year global licensing agreement for the production and distribution of prescription eyewear and sunglass collections for both the main label and M Missoni.
 In 2019, the company signed a global licensing agreement for the design, production and distribution of watches with Timex Group.

 Campaigns

 Over the years, Missoni has commissioned various notable photographers for its ad campaigns, including Juergen Teller (2010) and Alasdair McLellan (2013).

 Sponsoring and philanthropy

 In 2017, Jennifer Lopez teamed up with Missoni along with Women's Cancer Research Fund and Saks Fifth Avenue to set a fund raise for cancer research.
 Lopez helped promote the $35 limited-edition Missoni tees, and the profits went to 12 different cancer charities.